-- Get and Check the Police Report.
-If the police officer spoke to any witnesses at the scene, most likely the officer recorded the witnesses’ name, address and telephone number.
+- Get and check the police report.
+If the responding police officer spoke to any witnesses at the scene, the officer most likely recorded their names, addresses, and telephone numbers.

-- Were there any businesses nearby who might have had employees or customers see the accident?
-Sometimes an employee of a business was in the right place at the right time and witnessed the accident or knows a customer who did.
+- Were there any businesses nearby that might have employees or customers who saw the accident?
+Perhaps an employee witnessed the accident or knows a customer who did.

 - Contact the local 911 communications office.
 Many people call the police to report an accident.
-You may be able to obtain their name and telephone number from 911 under the Georgia Open Records Act.
+You may be able to obtain their names and telephone numbers from 911 under the Georgia Open Records Act.

 Our Law Firm Can Help

-If you or anyone injured in the accident are seeking for legal help for your motor vehicle accident, contact our Atlanta injury law firm or our South Atlanta car accident lawyers.
-We can help you identify potential witnesses.
-Our lawyers are ready to help.
+If you or a family member was injured in a car accident and seeking legal help, contact our Atlanta injury law firm or our South Atlanta car accident lawyers.
+We can help you identify potential credible witnesses that can help prove your case.